-Day 2 : St. Patrick’s Grave & Castle Ward
+Day 2 : St. Patrick’s Grave & Ulster Folk Park

 This morning take a panoramic tour around central Belfast to see Victorian buildings, the imposing City Hall in Donegall Square and the shipyards where RMS Titanic was built in 1912.
 Visit Titanic Belfast to learn about this ill-fated famous liner through state-of-the-art displays.
-Then the rest of the day is free and you may like to take a look at the Crown Liquor Saloon, an ornate Victorian pub now a National Trust property.
+In the afternoon join a local guide for a walking tour around part of central Belfast and spend time on your own for shopping and dining.

 Drive north along the scenic route of the “Nine Glens of Antrim,” for lovely views of mountains, valleys and coastline.
 Stop at the Giant’s Causeway, enormous hexagonal columns formed by volcanic activity 60 million years ago.
 Continue to Derry and join a local guide for a short walking tour around the defensive walls that encircle the compact old city.